-This is a very common question for anyone who is starting out eating low carb.
+This is a very common question for anyone who is starting out eating a low-carb or keto diet.

 Are there carbohydrates in cinnamon?

-Yes there are carbs in cinnamon as do many spices so it’s important if you are on a low-carb high-fat diet such as Atkins that you include every ingredients when tallying up your net carbs.
+Yes, there are carbs in cinnamon as do many spices so it’s important if you are on a low-carb high-fat diet or keto diet such as Atkins that you include every ingredient when tallying up your net carbs.